kait-al/Microbiome_SOPs/Wet_Lab_SOPs/3_16S_amplicon_PCR.md

 *If pipetting manually*
  * Take off one rubber strip cap from the DNA plate at a time to minimize the potential for cross-contamination.
 Individual strips can be placed on a single sterile kimwipe - discard and replace the wipe between strips.

 4. Transfer 2 μL of DNA from the DNA plate into the corresponding wells of the primer/PCR plate.
-The PCR negative control should not have any DNA template added.
-If using very low abundance samples, a PCR positive control can be included from previously (successfully) sequenced DNA samples or a [ZYMO standard](https://zymoresearch.eu/collections/zymobiomics-microbial-community-standards).
+The PCR negative control should not have any DNA template added, or could be 2 μL of the buffer/PCR water that the DNA was eluted into.
+If using very low abundance samples, a PCR positive control can be included from previously (successfully) sequenced DNA samples or a [ZYMO DNA standard](https://zymoresearch.eu/collections/zymobiomics-microbial-community-standards).

 5. *If using the liquid handling robot* manually transfer 2000 μL of master mix into a new sterile reservoir inside the enclosure.
 Using the multichannel 20 μL head, transfer 20 μL of the master mix from the reservoir to each well of the primer/PCR plate. *If pipetting manually*, transfer 20 μL master mix from its 1.5 mL aliquot tube directly into the primer/PCR plate.
 Pipette up and down briefly to mix.